whitneyburton/portfolios/students/1605/christopher-concannon/20160804-chris-concannon-m2.markdown

 My group and I made an e-commerce site using Ruby on Rails.
 The site allowed visitors to register for an account, and then sponsor various mythical creatures.
 There was a full-featured "cart" which the users could fill with creatures of their choice, then check out.
 Orders were saved in the database.
 Past orders could be viewed for a logged-in user.
 Admin functionality was built in to add additional creatures to the website.
 Admins were also allowed additional site privileges.

+Assessor: Casey

+Notes:
+* Features all there
+* Limited amount of logic in views - only one small method
+* Could refactor controllers to remove some logic, but overall look good
+* Models need to be refactored to use Ruby's enumerable methods
+* Could speed things up a bit by limiting number of queries
+* Look into enum for statuses

+#### Scores

+#### 1. Feature Completeness

+* 4: All features are correctly implemented along with two extensions

+#### 2. Views

+* 4: Views show logical refactoring into layout(s), partials and helpers, with no logic present

+#### 3. Controllers

+* 3: Controllers are generally well organized with three or fewer particularly ugly parts

+#### 4. Models

+* 3: Models show an effort to push logic down the stack, but need more internal refactoring

+#### 5. Testing

+* 3: Project has a running test suite that tests and multiple levels but fails to cover some features

+#### 6. Usability

+* 4: Project is highly usable and ready to deploy to customers

+#### 7. Workflow

+* 4: Excellent use of branches, pull requests, and a project management tool.

+***
 ## Ungraded Assignments
+***

 Most of the Module 2 work time was spent on ungraded projects that repeated and reinforced ideas which we had learned in class.
 Takeaways from these projects are listed below.

-## Sinatra CRUD
+## Sinatra CRUD (Robot World)

 Sinatra CRUD served to fixate the CRUD operations in our minds.
 I learned the RESTful routes and what each looked like in terms of the HTTP verb, path, and controller action.
+I also learned how to interact with a database and an ORM.
 This was critical before being introduced to Rails.

 ## Tool Chest